SatyamDev803/velblog/README.md

 - `DEBUG`: Set to `True` for development, `False` for production
 - `STRIPE_PUBLIC_KEY`: Your Stripe publishable key
 - `STRIPE_SECRET_KEY`: Your Stripe secret key
+- `STRIPE_WEBHOOK_SECRET`: Your Stripe webhook signing secret (required for production)
 - `RAZORPAY_KEY_ID`: Your Razorpay key ID
 - `RAZORPAY_KEY_SECRET`: Your Razorpay key secret

+**Note**: In development mode, `STRIPE_WEBHOOK_SECRET` is optional and signature verification will be skipped.
+For production, you must configure this secret for secure webhook handling.

 ### Payment Gateway Setup